jasonekratz/tootdel/README.md

     1. At the same command prompt type `pip3 install pipenv`.
     2. If for some reason that doesn't work use `python3 -m pip install pipenv`
 2. Once pipenv is installed just type `pipenv` again to make sure it runs.
-3. Either clone this repository to a folder or download `tootdel.py` and `Pipfile`
+3. Either clone this repository to a folder or download `tootdel.py`, `Pipfile`, and `tootdel.cfg`
 4. From the directory in step 3 simply run `pipenv install`.
 This will create a new virtual environment to run the script and automatically install the Mastodon.py dependency.
 5. Configure the script as per the section below.

 ## Configuration
+The script comes with a config file pre-populated with the proper keys but no values for the secret keys or base url of the server.

 You need to configure the following items:

 - base_url
     - for example https://mastodon.social
+- client_key, client_secret, access_token
+    - these all come from your particular profile on your Mastodon server

+The following are optional:
 - days_to_keep
     - delete anything older than this number
+    - defaults to 7 in the script
-- client_key, client_secret, access_token
+- sleep_time
-    - these all come from your particular profile on your Mastodon server
+    - number of seconds to sleep between toot deletes and between grabbing pages of toots while processing
+    - defaults to 5 seconds in the script

+If you don't include the optional values in `tootdel.cfg` then remove them.

+__Note__: tootdel.cfg can either live in the same location as the script file itself or inside the `.tootdel` directory that gets created in your home directory.

 ## Running the script
 If you used the installation instructions above then from the directory that